varunoberoi/deepstream.io-website-old/pages/blog/migrating-parse-com-to-deepstream-io/index.md

 Not to be confused with `delete()` is `discard()`.
 Calling `discard()` frees up bandwidth by telling the deepstream server that you are no longer interested in updates for this record.

 #### Relational Data
 deepstream let's you create trees of relational data by combining lists and records.
-List's don't contain data themselves, but are observable collections of record names.
-As records can reference lists and lists can point to records this allows you to create and manipulate one-to-many and many-to-many structures that are synced across all connected clients.
+Lists don't contain data themselves, but are observable collections of record names.
+As records can reference lists and lists can point to records this allows you to create and manipulate one-to-many and many-to-many relationships that are synced between all connected clients.

 #### Users, Roles & Permissions
-deepstream is build to interface with other user management systems, e.g. databases, single-sign-on systems or active directories.
+deepstream is built to interface with other user management systems, e.g. databases, single-sign-on systems or active directories.
 As a result, it uses a functional style of authentication and permissioning, rather than Parse's configuration based approach.
-There is a lot to be said about permissioning.
-To gain a good understanding, have a look at the [authentication](http://deepstream.io/tutorials/authentication.html) and [permissioning](http://deepstream.io/tutorials/permissioning.html) tutorials.

 The center of deepstream's permissioning is a `permission-handler`, a class that can be registered with your server and exposes three methods